 - For toddlers and young children: Use an ORS, which contains the right mix of salt, sugar, potassium and other nutrients to help replace lost body fluids.
 You should avoid giving your child plain water and soft drinks.
 Water alone does not contain enough salt and nutrients to help with dehydration.
 Soft drinks are typically very high in sugar and can irritate your child’s stomach.

 - For adults and seniors: To replace the fluids lost from vomiting and diarrhea, adults and seniors should try to drink at least 7 8-ounce (207 to 240 ml) glasses of water each day.
-Seniors may also use ORS or liquid meal replacements to help replace lost body fluids.
+Adults may also use ORS to help replace lost body fluids.

 What is an ORS?